This article is part of a comprehensive article series aimed at helping small businesses grow online with the WordPress CMS.

 - There is almost no limit to what you can do using WordPress.

-In simple terms, a content management system (CMS), is a website tool for non-technical users.
-It is a web application designed to make it easier for non-technical website users to add, edit and manage all content on their site.
+In simple terms, a content management system (CMS), is a web tool for non-technical users.
+It is designed to make it easy for non-technical users to add, edit and manage all content on their site.

 WordPress started in 2003.
 It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-WordPress is now the widely-used self-hosted blogging tool in the world, used on millions of sites and seen by tens of millions of people every day.
+Since then, WordPress has become the widely-used self-hosted blogging tool in the world, used on millions of websites and accessed by tens of millions of people every day.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
-Despite being a distributed company and having so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique views per month than Amazon, Facebook, Twitter, eBay, and Yahoo …
+Despite being a distributed company and having so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Amazon, Facebook, eBay, Yahoo.com, and Twitter …

-Over 60% of all websites worldwide do not use a CMS.
-Of those that do, WordPress is the leader, with more than 60% of all market share.
+Over 60% of all websites around the world are not CMS-based.
+Of those that are, WordPress is the clear leader, with over 60% of the total market share.

-In terms of CMS usage, no other platform even comes close to WordPress …
+In terms of CMS market share, no other platform even comes close to WordPress …

-In fact, more sites are now being powered by the WordPress CMS platform.
+In fact, more websites are being built on the WordPress CMS platform.